ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/oci-terraform/tf-oci.md

 layout: learningpathall
 ---

-This Learning Path uses Terraform to automate creation of Arm virtual machine instances on the Oracle Cloud Infrastructure (OCI).
+This Learning Path uses Terraform to automate creation of Arm virtual machine instances on Oracle Cloud Infrastructure (OCI).

 ## Before you begin